HamzehMahmoudi/randomplayer/README.md

 ## Usage
 `python -m player.py show_name `
 if you dont enter the show name it will play random show from the list in 'config.py'

+# TODO :
+make it API that play random shit from internet